-Move the file to the directory where you wish to do your work.
-If you're working on a UCL CS machine, make sure the directory is readable only by your user ID.
-Then run tar -xvf bombk.tar in that directory.
-Doing so will create a directory named ./bombk containing the following files:
+Copy the bombk.tar.gz file to the directory where you wish to do your work.
+If you're working on a UCL CS-hosted VM, make sure the directory is readable only by your user ID.
+Then run tar -xzvf bombk.tar.gz in that directory.
+Doing so will extract the following files: